Explore the Best Places to Visit in Killarney

 See Killarney like never before on the Big Red Bus.
-Our hop-on/hop-off tour takes in all of Killarney’s most treasured landmarks: from the breathtaking panoramic views of the lakes and mountains in Aghadoe to Ross Castle on the banks of Lough Leane, to the glorious waterfall at Torc, visit the world renowned Muckross House and gardens, explore the ancient monastic ruins of Muckross Abbey, Take a step back into the past at Muckross Traditional Farms and experience how people lived in Ireland during the 1930s and 1940s.
+Our hop-on/hop-off tour takes in all of Killarney’s most treasured landmarks: from the Iconic 15th century Ross Castle on the banks of Lough Leane, to the glorious waterfall at Torc, visit the world renowned Muckross House and gardens, explore the ancient monastic ruins of Muckross Abbey, Take a step back into the past at Muckross Traditional Farms and experience how people lived in Ireland during the 1930s and 1940s.
 Enjoy the numerous walking and hiking trails in the 26,000 acre park and everything in between.

 Hop-off and absorb at your leisure the wonders Killarney has to offer.
-Rejoin the tour or stick around for further exploration – we’ll be sure to pick you up when we come back around.
+Rejoin the tour when we come back around.

 Our professional guides, Killarney natives all, have a wealth of local knowledge and entertaining folklore to share.
 Join us for a Tour and discover why the Big Red Bus is the best way to see the most beautiful town in the world.